October 19, 2022

 We are always grateful for the funding and donations we receive, but in many cases, the collaboration between AAR Japan and companies is part of CSR activity which is short-lived, lasting only six months or one year.

-On the other hand, Eisai’s corporate concept is to “give first thought to patients and the people in the daily living domain, and increase the benefits that healthcare provides to them as well as meet their diversified healthcare needs worldwide”.
+On the other hand, Eisai’s corporate concept is to “give first thought to patients and the people in the daily living domain, and increase the benefits that healthcare provides to them as well as meet their diverse healthcare needs worldwide”.
 This concept has so much in common with AAR Japan’s mission to “provide those the assistance they need, and make tomorrow better than today for everyone”, and the issues we want to address are the same.
 Remarkable outcomes can be expected through a long-term collaboration of three years.
 Another encouraging aspect is that we can propose collaborative project to other companies utilizing the partnership with Eisai as a model.

 Please tell us what you aim to achieve in the future through the collaboration with Eisai.